 There are two types of terrariums: open and closed.

 Closed terrariums are self-sustaining ecosystems that should be kept mostly in the shade.

 Best terrarium plants for a closed terrarium need to be compact, and humidity-loving.
 Moss, ferns, and most small plants in the house plant section of a nursery are from the shaded forest floor habitat, will work great in a closed terrarium.

-Because of little moisture loss, the closed terrarium can stay alive and healthy for months with almost no maintenance.
+Because of little moisture loss, the closed terrarium can stay alive and healthy for months with almost no watering or maintenance.
 I made my closed terrarium ( the one in the photo above), and never had to open the jar in 5 months!

 Step 1: create the drainage and soil layer